Duke in London-Drama

 PROGRAM FACULTY & STAFF

 Leadership of the program will rotate between professors Sarah Beckwith, Bradley Rogers, and Jeff Storer.
 The program faculty director(s) can assist with questions related to program academics, admissions, on-site needs, etc. The faculty director for 2018 is Bradley Rogers.
-For all other inquiries, please contact the Global Education Office.
+For all other inquiries, please contact the GEO representative listed.

 This program has rolling admission.
 Applications will be considered on a first-come, first-served basis until the program fills; after that, qualified students are added to a waitlist and notified of openings.
 Applications must be received by the deadline to be considered.
 Application opens November 1.